micksam7/VRC-MIDIDMX/PROTOCOL.md

 ## Control Messages and Knocking

-Control Messages are standard MIDI _Control Change_ messages, limited to the very last channel `15` and very last note `127`.
+MIDIDMX Control Messages are standard MIDI _Control Change_ messages, using the very last channel `15` and very last note `127`, with the _Data Value_ being one of the following:
-The value/velocity is the only part of the message that changes.

 ### Value `0` thru `7` - Bank switching
 If you have more than 4 Universes of DMX (2048 Channels), you must utilize bank switching.
 Each bank is 2048 channels wide and selectable by sending 0 through 7 to select the bank (for 8 banks total).